tg4444/openwis-tutorials/OWT-3/README.md

 {}\target\generated-sources\blueprint\OSGI-INF\blueprint\

-There must be an auto-genereated autowire.xml:
+There must be an auto-generated autowire.xml:

 ![](img/autowireXML.png)

-#gia na douleuei me ta anotations prepei na pros8esoume ston karaf
 > to work with services we need to install these new dependencies olny for the first time:
 -  pax-cdi (integrated karaf feture)
 -  javax.inject (wrap)